Nikolai Nikolayevich Malakhov

-Nikolai Nikolayevich Malakhov (1827 – 4 April 1908) was a Russian military leader and general of infantry (1895).
+Nikolai Nikolayevich Malakhov (1827 – 4 April 1908) was a Russian military leader and infantry general (1895).

 Biography

-Malakhov was born on 6 (18) May 1827 (in the Petersburg necropolis - 1826) in Arkhangelsk, in the family of the manager of the customs.
-His mother was ES Tagaychikova, daughter of the provincial secretary of the Galich district of the Kostroma province.
-He was baptised on 14 May 1827 in the Orthodox Archangel Cathedral.
+Malakhov was born on 6 (18) May 1827 (in the Petersburg's necrology - 1826) in Arkhangelsk, in the family of the customs manager.
+His mother was E.S.
+Tagaychikova, daughter of the provincial secretary of the Galich district of the Kostroma province.
+He was baptized on 14 May 1827 in the Orthodox Archangel Cathedral.

 Chronological track record

 1846 - Graduated from the School of Guards Ensigns and Cavalry Junkers in the 1st category and graduated from non-commissioned officers as an ensign in the Jaeger Life Guards Regiment.

 6 December 1848 - Second Lieutenant, assigned to the School of Guards Ensigns and Cavalry Junkers for testing as a company officer.
 Upon graduation, he was promoted to a company officer of this school.

 1849 - Took part in the 1849 campaign in Hungary and Transylvania.